kyleqian/mirage/README.md

 # Mirage

-Mirage will be investigating innovations in the VR space, using an Oculus Rift to develop a solution to a current pain-point in VR today.
+Mirage will be investigating innovations in the VR space, using the Oculus Rift to develop a solution to a current pain-point in VR today.

 # Team Members
 | Member | Photograph | Email |